abhinavbibek/tryhackme-labs/01-personal-path/in-progress/notes.md

 ## Cron & Crontabs

 ### What is Cron?
-Cron is a time-based job scheduler used for automation.
+Cron is a time-based job scheduler used to automate tasks.

 ### Crontab Commands